Cletous/diagnomind.localhost/README.md

 ## Getting Started (Development Setup)

-### 1. Download or Clone the Project
+### 1. Create a folder diagnomind-projects

-Extract or clone the project folders into a file structure as follows:
+You are going to need to Extract or clone the project folders into a file structure as follows:

 ```